Skip to main contentArrow Right

 Easy and secure authentication for your app

-Descope’s drag & drop CIAM platform helps organizations deliver secure, seamless authentication across every touchpoint—without the complexity.
-Whether you’re securing customers, employees, or partners, Descope lets you focus on your business, not building auth from scratch.
+Descope’s drag-and-drop CIAM platform helps organizations deliver secure, smooth authentication across every touchpoint, whether you’re securing customers, employees, partners, or AI agents, without the complexity of building it from scratch.

 Get started with a Free Forever Descope account, or book a demo to see how we can support your authentication strategy.